 Substance-related stability tests (e.g. as chromatographic fingerprint) may be omitted only if it can be demonstrated that due to the high degree of dilution the concentration of the active substance is below the limit of detection of the analytical method.

 European procedures may be used in case of registered homeopathic medicinal products.

 For authorised homeopathic medicinal products the same criteria apply as for other authorised medicinal products.
 When planning MRP/DCP attention should be paid to possible special national provisions for the marketing authorisation of homeopathic medicinal products.
 If the application refers to such special national provision European procedures cannot be used.

 Please see the Nr.
-15 FAQs on Herbal Medicinal Products for the list of plants and herbal preparations for which a testing is mandatory and the testing scheme.
-Irrespective of the above mentioned list all herbal preparations (herbal drugs, herbal preparations) of plants, which biosynthesise PA (e.g., species of the genera Cynoglossum, Petasites, Senecio, Jacobaea symphytum, Eupatorium, Tussilago), have to be tested on the PA content.
+15 FAQs on Herbal Medicinal Products for the list of plants and herbal preparations for which a testing is mandatory, as well as generally required measures related to possible PA contamination.
+This list applies also for homoeopathic medicinal products.
+Irrespective of the above mentioned list, all homoeopathic preparations made of plants, which biosynthesise PA (e.g., species of the genera Cynoglossum, Petasites, Senecio, Jacobaea, Symphytum, Eupatorium, Tussilago), have to be tested for PA content.

 However, herbal preparations in homoeopathic medicinal products are exempted if they contain a potency ≥ D6 for oral use or a potency ≥ D4 for cutaneous use.